boblsturm/aimusic2020/programme.md

 Hadrien Foroughmand and Geoffroy Peeters.
 Extending Deep Rhythm for Tempo and Genre Estimation Using Complex Convolutions, Multitask Learning and Multi-input Network

-WIP Samuel Hunt.
-An Analysis of Repetition in Video Game Music

 DEMO James Bradbury.
 Developing a bespoke corpus exploration tool using UMAP and agglomerative clustering

 THU OCT 22 16-18 CEST